 Publisher of Luminos/Open Access books and Acquiring Editor for Asian Studies.
 Reed holds a M.A. in the History of Religion from the University of Chicago and a B.A. in Political Science from UC Berkeley.
 Prior to joining UC Press in 1995, he worked at the University of Chicago Press and at Parallax Press in Berkeley.
 The UC Press Anthropology list encompasses all aspects of social and cultural studies, including comparative, historical, and multi-sited ethnography.
 Core areas include medical anthropology, public anthropology, global studies, religion, politics, linguistics, science and technology, Asia, and Latin America.
 The Asian Studies at UC Press list is one of the longest running and most highly-regarded in the country, having published award-winning titles in history, anthropology, sociology, politics and policy.

 Areas of acquisition: Asian Studies, Luminos/Open Access

 » Contact Reed Malcolm

 Acquisitions Editor, studied history at Bates College and received a master's degree in Latin American studies at UC Berkeley before joining UC Press in 2008.
-Kate manages several award-winning lists, including our interdisciplinary programs in food and wine and Latin American studies.
+Kate manages several award-winning lists, including our interdisciplinary programs in environmental studies, food studies, and Latin American studies.
 Her authors come from many disciplines, including history, anthropology, sociology, geography, the sciences, and beyond.
 In 2013, she launched a new list in Latin American history.
 Across fields, she is interested in books that contend with environmental and social justice issues.

-Areas of acquisition: Food and Wine, Latin American Studies, History (environment, Latin America, textbooks)
+Areas of acquisition: Environmental Studies, Food Studies, Latin American Studies

 » Contact Kate Marshall